-Konstru supports Loads for Revit as well.
+Konstru Loads are supported in Revit.
 But there are some important details:

 Revit Hosted loads are translated into CSI loads.